micro-FPGA/riscv-contest-2018/README.md

 Please look at project issues and add new ones!

-There is also an unofficial FAQ in the wiki section
+There is also an unofficial https://github.com/micro-FPGA/riscv-contest-2018/wiki in the wiki section